microsoft/fabrikate/docs/component.md

-# Component Deployment Definitions

-This documentation item describes Fabrikate's component object model and how you can use it to specify a deployment.

 ## Component Object Model

-A deployment definition in Fabrikate is specified utlizing one or more component.yaml/json files.
+A deployment definition in Fabrikate is specified via one or more component.yaml/json files.
 Each of these file contains a specification of a component with the following schema:

 * `name`: A free form text name for this component.
 This name is used to refer to the component in [config specifications](./config).